 MidPoint will run on almost any machine.
 All you need is approximately 4GB RAM.
-The machine with 2GB might also work, but 4GB is definitely better.
 That's perhaps the only real limiting factor.
 If you look for more formal system requirements definition then you will find that in midPoint wiki (see chapter "Additional Information").